 Some of the ways to lower—or even eliminate—the amount of a wage garnishment include:

 Read on to learn more about these options.

-Most creditors cannot garnish your wages without first getting a money judgment against you.
-This means the creditor must sue you in court and then either win its case or else get a default judgment (which it gets if you don’t respond to the lawsuit).
-Some creditors, however, can garnish your wages without a judgment.
-(To learn more, see Your Rights If Your Wages Are Garnished.)
+Most creditors can’t garnish your wages without first getting a money judgment against you.
+The creditor must sue you in court and then either win its case or else get a default judgment (which it gets if you don’t respond to the lawsuit).
+After the creditor obtains the money judgment, it must get a court order directing your employer to deduct a percentage of your wages.

 Not all creditors have to get a money judgment before garnishing your wages though.
 For instance, a streamlined process is available for creditors collecting tax, student loan, and child support debt.